bbkane/www.bbkane.com/content/blog/Cli-Project-Notes/index.md

 No VS Code integration that I'm aware of.

-## Run tests with `go test`

-Not much to say here, `go test` comes with the compiler, is easy to run, and integrates with VS Code.

 ## Run CI locally with [Lefthook](https://github.com/evilmartians/lefthook)

 Install/Run/Uninstall pre-commit hooks that mimic CI.
 It's much faster to run these locally than to wait the minute or so for GitHub actions to run.